paulamiguha/hello-world/README.md

-This branch will be as the main branch for learning
+This branch will be used as the main branch for learning